hlavki/solr-unique-suggester/README.md

 # Unique Analyzing Infix Suggester

 Suggester based on AnalyzingInfixSuggester deduplicates data on index time.
-To handle uniqueness of value it uses key value map, where key is defined by `idValuePattern` configuration attribute.
+To handle uniqueness of value it uses key-value map, where key is defined by `idValuePattern` configuration attribute.
+Map is stored to index in the similar way as values in AnalyzingInfixSuggester.

 Configuration attribute `idValuePattern` contains pattern which defines unique key of suggested value.
 It consists of 4 letters where every letter defines one of value files: